ohjang121/project_capstone/README.md

 ### Project Summary
 In this project, I integrate immigration, temperature, and demographics data to design and build data models for analytics purpose.
 I chose this recommended project with my strong interest in immigration as an immigrant myself.

+With the final data model, one can explore questions such as "does a city's trailing 3 months avg temperature affect the number of immigration flowing into the destination city?" or "what percentage of the total immigration number is covered by the top 10 cities with largest total population?"
+It will enable analysis on how immigration is affected by other factors such as weather and demographics in varying locations and timeframe.

 Below are the recommended steps to tackle the project:

 * Step 1: Scope the Project and Gather Data